 I rebalance throughout the year with new cash.
-Because stock funds usually grow faster than bond funds, although my asset allocation is 60% stocks 40% bonds, my new cash is invested about 35% stocks 65% bonds.
+Because stock funds usually grow faster than bond funds, although my asset allocation is 60% stocks 40% bonds, my new cash is invested more like 30% stocks 70% bonds.
 That way the growth on existing investments plus new cash will maintain the 60/40 ratio.

 To express this in math, let

 - S be the value of stock funds,

 - B be the value of bond funds,

 - NC be the value of new cash to be invested,

 - R be the ratio of stocks in asset allocation,

 - X be the amount from new cash to be invested in stocks

 (S + X) / (S + B + NC) = R